-ISDA recommends that market participants review their outstanding OTC derivatives contracts to identify such issues and to take steps now, possibly including renegotiating, closing out or re-booking transactions, to avoid them.
+ISDA recommends that market participants review their outstanding OTC derivatives contracts to identify such issues and to take steps now, possibly including renegotiating, closing out or rebooking transactions, to avoid them.

-To assist with such a review, ISDA has obtained advice on potential issues on an asset-class basis, and will publish this shortly, but parties should not delay in starting the review process.
+To assist with such a review, in 2012, ISDA obtained advice on potential issues on an asset-class basis.
+These memos are currently being reviewed and where necessary updated and ISDA will publish the updated and / or confirmed versions shortly, but to the extent that parties have not already conducted this review process, they should not delay in starting the process.